mbakhtar/iste-electric-vehicle-v1/electricvehicle.md

 ```
 ## Step 1 @showdialog
 Plug your USB cable into the micro:bit and insert it into the
 Climate Action Kit board.
-Click on the button to the right of
-download and follow the steps to pair your micro:bit.
 ![breakout board](https://raw.githubusercontent.com/mbakhtar/wind-turbine-lesson-tutorial/master/breakout-resized.png)

+## Step 2 @showhint
+Click on the button to the right of download and follow the steps to pair your micro:bit.
 ![pair gif](https://raw.githubusercontent.com/mbakhtar/iste-electric-vehicle-v1/master/pair%20microbit-280x203.gif)

-## Step 2
+## Step 3
 Click on the ``||fwdMotors:Motors||`` drawer and drag the
 ``||fwdMotors:Setup Driving||`` block and place it under the
 ``||basic:on start||`` loop.
 Set the ``||fwdMotors:left motor to servo1||``